-The course will introduce you to emerging techniques and approaches to project management such as PRINCE2 (TM).
-We also provide familiarisation with Microsoft Project software for project management.
+The course will introduce you to various approaches to project management methodologies such as Waterfall, PRINCE2 (TM), Agile, etc. We also provide familiarisation with Microsoft Project software for project management.

 This MSc provides you with knowledge and skills for successful project design, implementation and management.
 It provides you with the knowledge base on which to develop your professional skills and recognition in the field of project management.